c-schinner/RockPaperScissorApp/README.md

 The program will then determine the winner based on your choice and the computer's choice.

 # Winning Rules

-Rock beats Scissors
+Rock beats Scissors,

-Scissors beats Paper
+Scissors beats Paper,

 Paper beats Rock

 # Example Gameplay

     We are going to play Rock, Paper, Scissors.
 Have fun!

-Type "0" for Rock, "1" for Paper, and "2" for Scissors 1
+    Type "0" for Rock, "1" for Paper, and "2" for Scissors

+    1

     You TIED, Paper doesn't beat Paper.

     We are going to play Rock, Paper, Scissors.
 Have fun!

-Type "0" for Rock, "1" for Paper, and "2" for Scissors 2
+    Type "0" for Rock, "1" for Paper, and "2" for Scissors

+    2

     You WIN, Scissors beats Paper.

 # Tips
 Pay attention to the outcomes based on the rules of the game to make the right choice.